auttam/text-art-cli/README.md

 ### Parameters

 `text` (optional)
-text to generate art for
+text to generate the art for

 ```
 npx text-art-cli "Hello World"